Finance: 10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, TSLA, BP, SNAP, UAL, AAPL, QCOM)

 Here is what you need to know.

 United Continental beats, but rising labor costs weigh.
-The airline beat on the top and bottom lines, but says its results were impacted by a more than 3% jump in operating costs.
+The airline beat on the top and bottom lines but says its results were affected by a jump of more than 3% in operating costs.

-SolarCity's cofounder is leaving Tesla.
-Peter Rive, cofounder of SolarCity and Elon Musk's cousin, is leaving Tesla just months after his company was acquired for $2 billion.
+A SolarCity cofounder is leaving Tesla.
+Peter Rive, the cofounder of SolarCity who is a cousin of CEO Elon Musk, is leaving Tesla just months after his company was acquired for $2 billion.

 4 Apple contractors are accusing Qualcomm of antitrust violations.
-Hon Hai Precision Industry Co, Wistron Corp, Compal Electronics Inc and Pegatron Corp say that Qualcomm violated two sections of the Sherman Act, a US antitrust law, Reuters reports, citing a filing in US District Court for the Southern District of California.
+Hon Hai Precision Industry Co., Wistron Corp., Compal Electronics Inc., and Pegatron Corp. say Qualcomm violated two sections of the Sherman Act, a US antitrust law, Reuters reports, citing a filing in US District Court for the Southern District of California.

 US economic data is light.
 Housing starts and building permits will be released at 8:30 a.m.
 ET.
 The US 10-year yield is up 1 basis point at 2.27%.